jbenkhoud/lesson_designs/agriculture_simulation.md

         * Write down what you’ve chosen to plant on your whiteboard in the correct column
       * Reaping:
         * Students show others what they planted silently (reveal whiteboards)
-        * Think about your plan for the harvest while teacher sets up harvest
+        * Think about your plan for the harvest while teacher sets up harvest *Put the appropriate number of "crops" in each category in the harvest area*
       * Harvest:
         * 30 seconds to acquire resources from the pool (set up by teacher)
         * You may talk